 From August to October 2017, the Company entered into seven Convertible Promissory Note Agreements with unaffiliated investors for an aggregate amount of \$821,500.
 The notes bear interest at 10% per year, are unsecured, and were due and payable on June 30, 2019.
 The parties have verbally agreed to extend the maturity of the notes to December 31, 2022.
 The Company cannot prepay the loan without consent from the noteholders.
-As of March 31, 2022, there have been no Qualified Financing events that trigger conversion.
-As of March 31, 2022, the remaining outstanding balance of \$771,500 is no longer convertible and has been reclassified to Notes Payable as per the agreement.
-Accrued interest on the note payable was \$138,822 at March 31, 2022.
+As of September 30, 2022, there have been no Qualified Financing events that trigger conversion.
+As of September 30, 2022, the remaining outstanding balance of \$771,500 is no longer convertible and has been reclassified to Notes Payable as per the agreement.
+Accrued interest on the notes payable was \$138,822 at September 30, 2022.
 These Notes Payable are in default.